Tutorial: Investigate an entity

 - Network Configuration Operators

 - Group Policy Creator Owners

 - Schema Admins

 - Enterprise Admins

-In addition, you can manually tag entities as sensitive within Azure ATP.
-This is important because some Azure ATP detections, such as sensitive group modification detection and lateral movement path, rely on an entity's sensitivity status.
-If you manually tag additional users or groups as sensitive, such as board members, company executives, and sales directors, Azure ATP will consider them sensitive.
+In addition, you can manually tag entities as sensitive within Defender for Identity.
+This is important because some Defender for Identity detections, such as sensitive group modification detection and lateral movement path, rely on an entity's sensitivity status.
+If you manually tag additional users or groups as sensitive, such as board members, company executives, and sales directors, Defender for Identity will consider them sensitive.
 For more information, see Working with sensitive accounts.

 Review lateral movement paths

 Defender for Identity can help you prevent attacks that use lateral movement paths.
 Lateral movement is when an attacker proactively uses non-sensitive accounts to gain access to sensitive accounts.

 If a lateral movement path exists for an entity, in the entity profile page, you will be able to click the Lateral movement paths tab.
 The diagram that is displayed provides you with a map of the possible paths to your sensitive user.

 For more information, see Investigating lateral movement paths with Defender for Identity.